Acuna, Freeman lead Braves to DH sweep of Phillies

 Rhys Hoskins had two hits for the Phillies, who managed only four as a team.
 The Phillies left six runners on base.

-Phillies starter Spencer Howard made his Major League debut and lasted 4 2/3 innings.
-Howard (0-1) gave up seven hits — two home runs — and four runs with four strikeouts and one walk.
+Phillies starter Spencer Howard made his major league debut and lasted 4 2/3 innings.
+Howard (0-1) gave up seven hits — two on home runs — and four runs with four strikeouts and one walk.

 Freeman slammed a two-run homer to left to give the Braves an early 2-0 lead in the third inning.

 Acuna led off the fifth with a towering opposite-field homer to right for a 3-0 Braves advantage.
 Freeman tripled to right with one out and Harper appeared to tweak his ankle while tracking down the baseball in the corner.
-Harper did remain in the game.
+He remained in the game.

 After Howard was lifted for Trevor Kelley, d’Arnaud doubled home Freeman for a 4-0 lead.